 The capital of the Quintana Roo region of Mexico is Chetumal.
 The city is rich with history that has been left behind by the once prominent Mayan people, and today tourists come from around the world to learn more about these mysterious people.
 This is possible through museums which examine archeological findings and even natural sites which lead visitors to wonder what the Mayan saw when they stood in the very same spot nearly a millennium ago.

-You will find a handful of beaches to consider, though they are all located in neighboring areas.
-Just click on the name of each beach for a detailed review of that part of the coast.
+There are a handful of beaches to consider, though all of them are located in neighboring areas.
+Just click on each beach name to get additional information about that section of the coast.

-A second place worth considering is Bacalar Lagoon Beach.
+A second option to consider is Bacalar Lagoon Beach.
 The lagoon access is located just north of the fort, and no one in Bacalar should have any trouble finding it.
 From Chetumal, you will need to take Route 186 to 307 and along the coast of the lagoon until you get to Bacalar.

 Rancho Encantado Lagoon Access: The Bacalar Lagoon access at Rancho Encantado is a popular spot for guests of the eco-hotel and of those who happen to be in the area.
 Definitely more of a natural beach, this spot is best for those looking to explore the area.

-Assuming you like to explore other people and places, you might enjoy visiting a museum during your time in Chetumal.
+Assuming you like to learn about other places and cultures, you might want to visit a museum during your vacation.

-If you are looking to do some sight-seeing, visit Corozal House of Culture.
-It is located within Corozal, 10.3 mi.
+A landmark worth visiting is Corozal House of Culture.
+It is found in Corozal, 10.3 mi.
 South West of central Chetumal.
 Since it was originally built during the latter half of the 19th century, Corozal House has serves as a market place, a tourism center, an archeological management facility, and finally, a cultural center.
 Visitors who encounter Corozal House today find a beautiful community center which houses an art gallery of local works, and a museum of local history.

-The chart just below offers some details concerning a museum nearby.
+The chart just below shows more information on a museum you might enjoy nearby.

 |Corozal House of Culture||(501) 422-0071||Corozal, 10.3 mi.
 South West of Central Chetumal||Belize|

-Enjoy learning about the history of places you visit?
-If yes, you might enjoy visiting one or two of these historical sites while on vacation in Chetumal.
+Do you enjoy discovering the history of places you visit?
+If so, you might enjoy visiting a few of these historical sites during your time in Chetumal.

 Fuerte de San Felipe: Remarkably well-preserved, this fort not only has interesting architecture and a view of the lake, but a nice museum inside.
 You can explore on your own or take a guided tour.